MooersLab/pymolsnips/README.md

 <h3 name="VisualStudioCode"> Visual Studio Code (Universal)</h3>

-[<em>Visual Studio Code</em>](https://code.visualstudio.com) (VSC) is a free text editor that was recently bought by MicroSoft.
+[<em>Visual Studio Code</em>](https://code.visualstudio.com) (VSC) is a free text editor that was recently bought by Microsoft.
 Its start-up speed is between that of <em>Sublime Text 3</em> and <em>Atom</em>.
-It is still under expoentially rapid development.
+It is still under exponentially rapid development.
-It is easily ehanded with extensions.
+It is easily enhanced with extensions.
 There is even a Grammarly extesnion!
 <em>VSC</em> has strong support for snippets and for autocompletion with intelliSense.
 It is fair to say that <em>VSC</em> is one of the most advanced text editors.